Wednesday, 13 February 2019

 The skills she learned allowed Ruksana to earn a small income to help support herself, her husband and, later, her children.
 She never took for granted the skills she had been taught, deciding that she would teach other girls what she had learnt.

-Ruksana’s journey with CHETNA continued after her uncle was diagnosed with mouth cancer, the most common form of cancer in India.
+Ruksana’s journey with CHETNA continued after her uncle was diagnosed with mouth cancer, the most common form of cancer in Asia.

 Ruksana and her husband do what they can to care for her uncle in his sickness, supported by CHETNA staff who give them skills and encouragement in providing end-of-life care for her uncle.
 Ruksana vows that she will not abandon her aunt as she comes to terms with life as a widow.
 She is forever grateful for the gift of love given to her by her aunt and uncle, who cared for her after the death of her parents.